Birth Preparation Marathon – Jerusalem

 - Support your body’s biomechanics with movement and positions that help labor progress.

-- Practice natural comfort tools: massage, breathing, and the birth scarf.
+- Practice natural comfort tools: massage, breathing, vocalization, and the birth scarf.

-- Learn practical tools for natural and medicated births alike.
+- Learn practical tools for both natural and medicated births.

-- Explore ways to feel safe and supported in any setting.
+- Explore ways to feel safe and supported wherever you give birth.

 - Include your partner meaningfully, so they can be truly part of it.

-- A clear overview of Israel’s maternity system.
+- Get a clear overview of Israel’s maternity system.

-- Insight into hospitals and birth options in Jerusalem, from a doula who knows the ins and outs of every option.
+- Learn about hospitals and birth options in Jerusalem from a doula who knows the ins and outs of each one.

-- Step-by-step guidance on what happens when you arrive at the hospital.
+- Receive step-by-step guidance on what happens when you arrive at the hospital.

 - Understand common interventions and pain relief options — so you can make informed choices.

-- Learn tools for respectful, effective communication with staff.
+- Learn simple communication tools for calm, respectful conversations with staff.

 💸 Partial Reimbursement Available!